Ursula Bagdasarjanz: CD reviews

-Accompanying the volatile, inspired violinistics of Ursula Bagdasarjanz, Gisela Schoeck animates her father's violin sonatas with an expressive flair beside which even the most sympathetic performances of all other would-be interpreters seem stodgy, academic.
+Accompanying the inspired violinistics of Ursula Bagdasarjanz, Gisela Schoeck animates her father's violin sonatas with an expressive flair beside which even the most sympathetic performances of all other would-be interpreters seem stodgy, academic.
 These artifacts raise the question once again, If one has heard a work only in competently clueless, professionally respectable performances, has one really heard it?

 The WholeNote, November 2010, by Terry Robbins.